 Similarly, for a last goalscorer bet, the winning selection was Phillipe Coutinho rather than Steven Caulker as he was the last player to register a goal at the right end of the pitch.
 Win only bets on first and last goalscorers are not the only two markets that discount own goals though.

 To look at the others, it will help to use a fresh example, this time a Euro 2020 group stage game between Portugal and Germany.

 |Ronaldo (15’), Jota (67’)||Ruben Dias og (35’), Guerriero og (39’), Havertz (51’), Gosens (60’)|

 For bookies that offer it, an each way bet on a first goalscorer typically covers the first five goals at 1/3 odds (though the terms and rules will vary from bookie to bookie).
-Assuming the each way portion of the bet is paid out if your player scores one (or more) of the first five goals, had you backed Diogo Jota each way, you would have scored a profit; this is because although he was the sixth goalscorer, with own goals ignored (as they are in individual scorer markets), his goal was actually the fourth.
+Assuming the each way portion of the bet is paid out if your player scores one (or more) of the first five goals, had you backed Diogo Jota each way, you would have scored a net win; this is because although he was the sixth goalscorer, with own goals ignored (as they are in individual scorer markets), his goal was actually the fourth.
 The win portion of the bet would lose as teammate Cristiano Ronaldo netted first but you would receive a 1/3 payout for the place portion of the bet under these terms.